wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 #### Expect Column Values To Be Of Type

 Validates that the values within a column are of a specific data type.
-This is more stringent compared to the previous Expectation, suitable for scenarios needing strict type adherence.
+This is useful for scenarios needing strict type adherence.

 **Use Case:** Handling data transferred using formats that do not embed schema (e.g., CSV), where apparent type changes can occur when new values appear.